Chrishoney/dieselrobin/README.md

   </tr>
 </table>

-This repo contains everything needed to run a dieselrobin competition.
+This repo ~~contains~~ will contain everything needed to run a dieselrobin competition.